sethpeters108/Group7A3/Group07_v1_A3_Part01.md

-When using the Manitoba endpoint the user will recieve all streets with construction in Manitoba
+When using the Manitoba endpoint the user will recieve all streets with construction in Manitoba.

 ```json